dkanasugi/Flask-App/README.md

 On PowerShell, the FLASK_APP and FLASK_ENV need to changed in the virtual environment for it to run.
 These are codes that I typed in for declaration/initalization on PowerShell.

-Codes to for to run flask application:
+Codes to for to run flask application:</br>
 <b> $env:FLASK_APP = "main.py"</b></br>
 <b> $env:FLASK_ENV = "development" </b></br>
 <b> flask run </b></br>